ducmeit1/vault-agent-tutorial/README.md

               Version Sha: 340cc2fa263f6cbd2861b41518da8a62c153e2e7+CHANGES

   WARNING! dev mode is enabled!
 In this mode, Vault runs entirely in-memory and starts unsealed with a single unseal key.
 The root token is already authenticated to the CLI, so you can immediately begin using Vault.

   You may need to set the following environment variable:

       $ export VAULT_ADDR='http://127.0.0.1:8200'

-  The unseal key and root token are displayed below in case you want to seal/unseal the Vault or re-authenticate.
+  The unseal key and root token is displayed below in case you want to seal/unseal the Vault or re-authenticate.

   Unseal Key: NNWdeyT8zpNpV6w5nj+ePF8fsdjQ9ZYRYKG4DYhI+Ds=